Turbodunker/lsm-bpf/Building-blocks.md

 # What does a building block consist of:
-* Either a system call or a kernel function.
-[Using syscalls can cause TOCTOU issues] (https://isovalent.com/blog/post/file-monitoring-with-ebpf-and-tetragon-part-1/)
+* Either a system call or a kernel function being triggerd.
+[Using syscalls can cause TOCTOU issues](https://isovalent.com/blog/post/file-monitoring-with-ebpf-and-tetragon-part-1/)
 * Input/Hook: What does this building block get as input?
 These inputs depend on the LMS Hook being used.
 * Objective: What we want the building block to achieve.
 This must be a testable objective.
 * Pre-requisites(optional): Information needed before the building-block can be used